englander/replication_closures/README.md

 -Necessary disk space: 2 GB

--Wall clock-time: 920 hours.
-900 hours for Scripts/make_data/7. make_data_figA13.R, and 20 hours for all other scripts.
+-Wall clock-time: 84 hours.
+64 hours for Scripts/make_data/7. make_data_figA13.R, and 20 hours for all other scripts.
 If you don't want to run Scripts/make_data/7. make_data_figA13.R, you may skip to make_figureA13.R since I provide the data necessary for creating Figure A13 in Output/Data/data_figA13.Rdata.

 ## Instructions for Data Preparation and Analysis

-###Getting the replication files
+### Downloading and opening the replication files

 If you are cloning the repository from Github (https://github.com/englander/replication_closures), open RStudio, click File -> New Project -> Version Control -> Git, paste "https://github.com/englander/replication_closures.git", and click Create Project.
 If you downloaded the replication files as a zip file, extract them, open RStudio, click File -> Open Project, find replication_closures.Rproj, and click Open.

-###Installing specific package versions
+### Installing specific package versions

 First, run Scripts/RUN THIS FIRST.R.
 That script will install all R packages you need.
 It installs the same package versions I used to facilitate reproducibility.